Clinical Activities and Rotation Structure

 Full Elective Rotation

-On this rotation, our interns are trained to perform the basic and essential functions of a clinical psychologist on a rehabilitation, burn and other medical unit in a hospital setting.
-They serve with the neurorehabilitation psychology group, which consists of the intern, a neurorehabilitation psychologist and a neurorehabilitation postdoctoral fellow.
+On this rotation, our interns are trained to perform the basic and essential functions of a clinical psychologist on rehabilitation, burn, surgery, and other medical units in a hospital setting.
+They serve with the neurorehabilitation psychology group, which consists of the intern, neurorehabilitation psychologists, a neurorehabilitation postdoctoral fellow, and often also a clinical health psychology practicum student.
 The group offers a range of services:

-- Evaluates, monitors and treats mood and cognition
+- Evaluates, monitors and treats mood and behavior, and evaluates cognition to offer recommendations

 - Offers feedback and education to patients, families and staff